Ready to mix it up in life? We’re here to point you to the best smoothie blender: the Ninja BL660 Professional Countertop Blender.

 NutriBullet ProPrice: $80Volume: 32oz.Watts: 900

-Speaking of cups, you’ll receive 2 with the NutriBullet Pro.
-One is the 32oz.
-Colossal Cup and the other is the smaller 24oz.
-Tall Cup.
-Both have a screw-on lip ring that allows for smooth, easy drinking.
-Both fit onto the power base and can be fitted with the blender blade.Pros
+Speaking of cups, you’ll receive two with the NutriBullet Pro: the 32-ounce Colossal Cup and the smaller 24-ounce Tall Cup.
+Both have a screw-on lip ring for smooth, easy drinking.
+Both cups also fit onto the power base and can be fitted with the blender blade.Shop the NutriBullet ProPros

 - Nutrition guide included